jonathanwoahn/spriggle2/README.md

 # NOTES FOR AUDIENCE
 - This default project uses the lowest quality voice generation of OpenAI TTS.
 If you'd like to generate higher quality audio, the main limitation you're going to run into is Vercel API functions.
 They have limited memory and runtime, and so the larger audio files that you work with, the higher probability that Vercel will fail when you try to conver the audio or stitch audio files together.
 So you'd like want to set up an external endpoint to handle the processing that has more CPU power and memory.
+- This project uses browser service workers to handle processing a lot of the audio conversion, due to the limited RAM and run time associated with vercel endpoints.
+The free plan typically only allows for jobs that are <60s and and consume minimal RAM.
+By using your browser to offload the processing of this data, it allows you to use the free tier of Vercel as long as you'd like.
+Just know it's a bit slower and requires you to keep your browser open.
+-